learn-co-curriculum/evaluating-regression-lines-lab/README.md

 ### Introduction

 In the previous lesson, we learned to evaluate how well a regression line estimated our actual data.
-In this lab, we will turn these formulas into code.
+In this lab, we'll turn these formulas into code.
 In doing so, we'll build lots of useful functions for both calculating and displaying our errors for a given regression line and dataset.

 > In moving through this lab, we'll access to the functions that we previously built out to plot our data, available in the [graph](https://github.com/learn-co-curriculum/evaluating-regression-lines-lab/blob/master/graph.py) here.